 Rebecca C. Mandeville, MACP, LMFT, CCTP

-Licensed Clinician; Certified Complex Trauma Treatment Professional; Researcher, Author, YouTube Health Partner; Founder of FSA Education
+Licensed Clinician; Certified Complex Trauma Treatment Professional; Researcher, Author, YouTube Health Partner; Founder of Family Scapegoating Abuse (FSA) Education on Substack

 Are you a paid Substack subscriber needing to reach me?
 You can email me here.